 Obviously, if you’re dealing with a little bit of erectile dysfunction from regular cycle training, you’ll want to think about getting your hands on that tiny blue pill Viagra to give you a boost until these nasty side effects wear off, which they almost always will.

-Though repetitive cycling has been clearly recognized as a contributor to erectile dysfunction, it’s almost always temporary and reversible – great news for those that just can’t give up the bike life.
+Though repetitive cycling has been clearly recognized as a contributor to erectile dysfunction, it’s almost always temporary and reversible – great news for those who just can’t give up the bike life.

 Your ankles are ticking time bombs just waiting to explode

-Incredibly soft and delicate tissue, ligaments, and tendons that allow us to use our feet in a variety of different ways, it should come as no surprise to us that our ankles are ticking time bombs just waiting to explode.
+With incredible soft and delicate tissue, ligaments, and tendons that allow us to use our feet in various ways, it should come as no surprise that our ankles are ticking time bombs just waiting to explode.

 After all, 99.99% of all lower body weight is going to be placed upon this soft tissue when we run, when we pivot, and when we jump – or do anything else that puts our feet in contact with the ground – and when you multiply all of the force that we are applying, it’s amazing that they don’t give out more often.